Google Analytics tags

 • The factory literature says that at a 77 Deg.
 F ambient temperature a properly working system should produce temperatures between 45 and 52 Degrees at the vents.
 At 95 Deg F, it should be between 48 and 56 Deg, beyond this ambient temperature the vent temperatures rise significantly as the system's cooling capacity is reached.
 The above values are reached after driving around for ten~twenty minutes with the engine above 2000 RPM.
 This is so the compressor is turning at a higher rate, there is good airflow across the condenser coils in the front wing of the car and any heat soaking of the ductwork has cooled down.

-• If the compressor is not running at all the system is most likely undercharged with refrigerant tripping the low-pressure switch designed to avoid having the system pull a vacuum and potentially draw external atmosphere into the system with the potential to damage components.
+• If the compressor is not running at all the system is most likely undercharged with refrigerant tripping the low-pressure switch designed to avoid having the system pull a vacuum and potentially drawing external atmosphere into the system with the potential to damage components.

-• Be aware that the 993 has a lot of glass and therefore in warm sunny weather the cabin and the HVAC ducts and components get easily heat soaked.
+• Be aware that the 993 has a lot of cabin window glass and therefore in warm sunny weather the cabin and the HVAC ducts and components get easily heat soaked.
 Therefore, the AC system should be judged by;

 • The temperature coming from the dash vents,